apitrace/apitrace/DEVELOPMENT.markdown

 Overview
 =========

-Although focus has and still is on graphical APIs, apitrace has an infrastructure to trace generic APIs:
+Although focus was and still is on graphical APIs, apitrace has an infrastructure to trace generic APIs:

- * The APIs types and calls are specified in Python files in spec
+ * the APIs types and calls are specified in Python files in specs sub-directory;

-   * there is a type hierarchy in specs\stdapi.py , capable of representing most types in C language, and additional semantic metadata
+   * there is a type hierarchy in specs/stdapi.py, capable of representing most types in C language, and additional semantic metadata

  * Python scripts generate C code to trace and serialize calls to disk, and